crypto-com/thaler-docs/docs/getting-started/README.md

 :::

 By following this tutorial, you can compile and run latest version of Crypto.com Chain from scratch.
-Again, this document aims to provide you a step-by-step guide to run Crypto.com Chain locally and not for production usage.
+With supported hardward, you can run the chain locally within a cup of coffee ☕.
+However, this document aims to provide you a step-by-step guide to run Crypto.com Chain locally and not a guide for production usage.

 ## Pre-requisites